This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-In my vegetable garden, a winter greenhouse has become the heart of our cold season garden, providing us with homegrown vegetables and herbs from December through March.
+In my vegetable garden, a winter greenhouse has become the heart of my cold season garden, providing me with homegrown vegetables and herbs from December through March.
 This unheated structure, which is also featured in my book, Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden, captures solar energy and shelters a wide variety of cold tolerant crops like kale, carrots, leeks, scallions, carrots, and spinach.
+In this article you’ll learn about the types of winter greenhouses, get my tips selecting which one is best for you, and discover my top crops to harvest in winter.

-Just because I use a winter greenhouse doesn’t mean that I don’t use other winter structures in my garden.
-I have a variety of smaller season extenders like cold frames and mini hoop tunnels, and also use techniques like deep mulching.
-But having a winter greenhouse has upped my garden game by providing a covered space for growing food.
+I love my winter greenhouse, but I also use other types of winter structures in my garden.
+I have a variety of smaller season extenders like cold frames and mini hoop tunnels, and use techniques like deep mulching.
+However, having a winter greenhouse has upped my garden game by providing a covered space for growing food.
 This makes tending and harvesting crops more comfortable, especially when the weather is cold and snowy, but it also gives me a much larger area for food production.

 Types of winter greenhouses